 Can I use a sewing machine with conductive threads?

 Yes, an industrial/normal sewing machine may be used, if it is possible use needles, plates and foots with Teflon or Titanium coating to minimise the abrasion.
+However it is ultimately the customer's responsibility to ensure the product's compatibility with their application.

 What is the typical size of conductive fabric you supply?